Sand Creek massacre: Official investigations

 Initially, the Sand Creek engagement was reported as a victory against a brave and numerous foe.
 Within weeks, however, witnesses and survivors began telling stories of a possible massacre.
 Several investigations were conducted—two by the military, and one by the Joint Committee on the Conduct of the War.
 The panel declared:

 Statements taken by Major Edward W. Wynkoop and his adjutant substantiated the later accounts of survivors.
 These statements were filed with his reports and can be found in the Official Records of the War of the Rebellion, copies of which were submitted as evidence in the Joint Committee of the Conduct of the War and in separate hearings conducted by the military in Denver.
 Lieutenant James D. Cannon describes the mutilation of human genitalia by the soldiers, "men, women, and children's privates cut out.
 I heard one man say that he had cut a woman's private parts out and had them for exhibition on a stick.
 I heard of one instance of a child, a few months old, being thrown into the feed-box of a wagon, and after being carried some distance, left on the ground to perish; I also heard of numerous instances in which men had cut out the private parts of females and stretched them over their saddle-bows, and some of them over their hats."

 During these investigations, numerous witnesses came forward with damning testimony, almost all of which was corroborated by other witnesses.
-One witness, Captain Silas Soule, who had ordered the men under his command not to fire their weapons, was murdered in Denver just weeks after offering his testimony.
+Captain Silas Soule, who had ordered the men under his command not to fire their weapons, was murdered in Denver by a man under Chivington's command, just weeks after offering his testimony.
+Most of the questions put to Soule were about events before or after the massacre; he was not asked to testify that he refused to fight, although it is clear from his statements elsewhere that he and the men under his command chose not to participate in the massacre.

 However, despite the Joint Committee on the Conduct of the Wars' recommendation, no charges were brought against those who committed the massacre.
-Chivington was beyond the reach of army justice because he'd already resigned his commission.
+Chivington was beyond the reach of army justice because he had already resigned his commission.
 The closest thing to a punishment he suffered was the effective end of his political aspirations.

 A monument installed on the Colorado State Capitol grounds in 1909 lists Sand Creek as one of the "battles and engagements" fought by Colorado troops in the American Civil War.
 In 2002, the Colorado Historical Society (now History Colorado), authorized by the Colorado General Assembly, added an additional plaque to the monument, which states that the original designers of the monument "mischaracterized" Sand Creek by calling it a battle.